gh-customer-success/user-audit/README.md

 ```

-When the run is successful  you should see a Job Summary with the total number of users for each `permission` and an artifact that can be downloaded.
+When the run is successful  you should see a Job Summary with the total number of users for each `permission` and an artifact that can be downloaded by clicking on its name.

 <img width="568" alt="image" src="https://user-images.githubusercontent.com/680463/231046930-7e09e29c-07c0-4d2b-9866-99ec82dfffc1.png">